 These standards cover the minimum password requirements for all electronic devices owned or leased by Loyola that can be protected by a password.

-Network Passwords - All network passwords will be at least 8 characters long.
-All network passwords are required to contain at least 2 characters and at least 2 numbers.
+Network Passwords - All network passwords will be a minimum of eight characters long with a maximum length of 20 characters.
+All network passwords must contain at least one lower case letter and one upper case letter.
+Passwords must also be a combination of letters and numbers, letters and symbols or letters numbers and symbols.
 All network passwords are required to be changed every 180 days.
-When a network password is changed, it cannot be set to any of its previous 10 values.
+When a network password is changed, Password used must not be any of the passwords you have used within the previous 500 days.

-Privileged Passwords - All passwords for accounts which have additional privileges beyond a normal user must be at least 8 characters long and contain at least 3 character classes (definition in appendix).
+Privileged Passwords - All passwords for accounts, which have additional privileges beyond a normal user must be at least eight characters long and contain at least three character classes (definition in Definitions section below).
 All privileged passwords are required to be changed every 180 days.
-All privileged passwords cannot be based on a word that is found in a dictionary.
+No privileged passwords can be based on a word that is found in a dictionary.
 When a privileged password is changed, it cannot be set to its previous value.
 Privileged passwords cannot be provided to student workers.

 - Examples of privileged passwords include root, super user, and administrator passwords for servers, databases, infrastructure devices, and other systems.